visionthagoat/VD-EVRepair/README.md

-# Vision Development - EV Repair Kit
+# Vision Development Studio - EV Repair Kit

 A free, editable FiveM resource that gives electric vehicles their own repair-kit workflow.
 It is useful for custom EVs that do not expose a conventional engine bone and therefore fail traditional "stand near the engine" repair checks.